Skip to content

 Fully fledged request

-This is a bit a of contrived example, but it shows most of the possible fields in the API, such as multiple recipients to the same message using tags and various extra options.
+This is a bit of a contrived example, but it shows most of the possible fields in the API, such as multiple recipients to the same message using tags and various extra options.

 1